cscart/docs/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping.rst

 .. important::

-	This method should use the manual rate calculation (the **Rate calculation** option is set to *Manual* (by defined location) on the details page of a shipping method).
+	This method should use the manual rate calculation (the **Rate calculation** option is set to *Manual* on the details page of a shipping method).

 *	Click on the name of this shipping method to edit it.
 The **Editing shipping method** page will open.
 *	Open the **Shipping charges** tab on the details page of this shipping method and choose the location in the **Show rate for location** box for which free shipping will be defined.